Raña, from the Olympic challenge to the Ironman

 «I was able to run with the legends of the past and with the phenomena of now»

-Fifth at Sydney 2000 and Beijing 2008, and twenty-third at Athens 2004, Raña has faced giants from several different generations. «It motivates me to measure myself against very strong kids, as I did with myths like Hamish Carter, Chris McCormack or Simon Lessing 14 years ago.
-I was able to run with the legends of the past and with the phenomena of now, ”he remarks.
+Fifth in Sydney 2000 and Beijing 2008, and twenty-third in Athens 2004, Raña has faced giants from several different generations. «It motivates me to measure myself against very strong kids, as I did with myths like Hamish Carter, Chris McCormack or Simon Lessing 14 years ago.
+I was able to run with the legends of the past and with the phenomena of now », he remarks.

 THE EVOLUTION OF THE TRIATHLON

-Raña's trajectory allows him to see the evolution of triathlon in Olympic distance. «Before, there used to be a lot of rebounds from other sports, people who swam very well, but who didn't wiggle while running.
+Raña's trajectory allows him to see the evolution of triathlon in Olympic distance. «Before, many bounced from other sports arrived, people who swam very well, but who did not move running.
 They would have nothing to do today.
-Now a stability prevails in the three sports.
-The good guys are more triathletes, that's why the socks are better ”, he reflects.
+Now stability prevails in the three sports.
+The good ones are more triathletes, that's why the average ones are better », he reflects.

 "Plan A means to continue in Olympic distance, and plan B, to prepare the Ironman"

 The London Games will mark the future of Raña.
-"Plan A supposes to continue in Olympic distance, and plan B, to prepare the Ironman".
-Unless he achieved a magnificent result in the Games, he will go for the long distance.
-"Right now I have the illusion of a youth to arrive in London.
-But I have already lived it all in the Olympic distance and I would like to end up in Hawaii.
+"Plan A involves continuing in Olympic distance, and plan B, preparing for the Ironman."
+Unless he achieves a magnificent result in the Games, he will lean towards the long distance. «Right now I have the illusion of a youth to arrive in London.
+But I already lived everything in the Olympic distance and I would like to finish in Hawaii ».

 A new discipline, ideal for a veteran

-Raña, who will be 33 years old at the Games, is capable of preparing for the Ironman. «It is an interesting option due to age.
+Raña, who will be 33 years old at the Games, sees himself capable of preparing for the Ironman. «It is an interesting option due to age.
 You have to dedicate more hours, but in a calmer way.
-I love to train; I am going to enjoy.
-It would take several races to shoot me, but it calls me.
-I would finish my career fully motivated ».
+I love training; I'm going to enjoy It would take several races to shoot me, but he calls me.
+I would end my career fully motivated."

 sponsorships and awards